PumpExpert/All-in-One-Solana-Bot/README.md

 - **Exceptional Returns**: The bot's high profitability ensures that the subscription costs are negligible compared to the returns you can achieve.

 ## Getting Started

-### Mac Users

-1. Download the packaged version from [here](https://github.com/PumpExpert/All-in-One-Solana-Bot/releases/download/V4.1.1/SolAiBot_Mac.zip).
-2. Unzip the files and Double-click the downloaded DMG file.
-3. Right-click on `SolAiBot.app` and select `Open` to access the bot.
-4. Once the bot is running, it may take a few minutes to fetch the list of tokens from the Solana network depending on your internet speed.
-During this time, you can watch the informational messages on the screen to see what the bot is doing.

-## Way 2

 Then run the following commands in Terminal: